What is Avoidant Personality Disorder?

 AVPD is one of the most difficult personality disorders to treat due to the nature of the condition.
 Since people with AVPD avoid social situations, they’re less likely to seek out treatment (or remain on treatment).
 Furthermore, they may develop other mental health conditions, such as anxiety and depression.

-Still, treatment options are available – namely in the form of medication and psychotherapy.
+Still, treatment options are available in the form of medication and psychotherapy.
 If done as a mental health professional directs, many have overcome AVPD symptoms.

 Medication

 Currently, no medication has been approved for the treatment of AVPD.
-However, you may receive a prescription for other medications if you struggle with another disorder.
+However, you may receive a prescription if you struggle with another disorder.

 For example, depression is common among people with AVPD.
-Therefore, you may receive a prescription for antidepressants in order to relieve depression symptoms.
+Therefore, you may receive a prescription for antidepressants to relieve depression symptoms.

 Psychotherapy

-More commonly, people with AVPD will be recommended various forms of talk therapy.
+More commonly, people with AVPD are recommended various forms of talk therapy.
 The most common include:

 • Cognitive behavioral therapy (CBT)